-Faces with uncertainties in the different risks that the corporation has to deal with, the challenge for the PHA management is to determine how much of this uncertainty we should accept as we strive to grow our stakeholder value.
+Faced with uncertainties in the different risks that the corporation has to deal with, the challenge for the PHA management is to determine how much of this uncertainty we should accept as we strive to grow our stakeholder value.
 The PHA management has set strategies and objectives that strike an optimal balance between growth, goals and related risks.
-The company continues to strive to effectively deploy resources in pursuit of the company’s objective of increasing shareholder value.
+The company continues to effectively deploy resources in pursuit of the company’s objective of increasing shareholder value.
 Some of the risks that the company face are listed below.

 The price of securities can and does fluctuate and any individual security may experience upward or downward movements, and may even become valueless.
 There is an inherent risk that losses rather than profit may be incurred as a result of buying and selling securities.
 Past performance is not a guide to future performance.
 There is an extra risk of losing money when securities are bought from smaller companies.
 There may be a big difference between the buying and selling price of these securities.
 An investor deals in a range of investments each of which may carry a different level of risk.

 Weather continues to be the primary concern of RCDC with regard to the mining operations in Surigao.
 Hauling of minerals is dependent on the weather condition.
 During rainy season, the extraction and hauling of minerals become more difficult compared to the dry season.
 However in 2014, RCDC is expecting the mining operations and hauling to begin early in April instead of May.
 Changes in weather patterns greatly affect the hauling of the minerals which can cause reduced volume of hauled minerals.